Abolishing the Law

 Once Christ had been resurrected to the position of our immortal High Priest there was no longer any need for a human priesthood, nor was there any need for the laws concerning their service, “…there ariseth another priest, Who is made, not after the law of a carnal commandment, but after the power of an endless life.
 For he testifieth, Thou art a priest for ever after the order of Melchisedec.
 For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.
 For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God.
 And inasmuch as not without an oath he was made priest: (For those priests were made without an oath; but this with an oath by him that said unto him, The Lord sware and will not repent, Thou art a priest for ever after the order of Melchisedec:) By so much was Jesus made a surety of a better testament.”
 (Hebrews 7:15-22).

 The breaking down of middle wall of partition between humanity and God was symbolised when the veil in the Temple was rent in two as Christ died (Matthew 27:51, Mark 15:38, Luke 23:45).
-Through his death he opened the way for all humanity to be reconciled with God, “Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus, By a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh; And having an high priest over the house of God; Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.”
+Through His death He opened the way for all humanity to be reconciled with God, “Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus, By a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh; And having an high priest over the house of God; Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.”
 (Hebrews 10:19-22).

 We are all one through Christ, “For ye are all the children of God by faith in Christ Jesus.
 For as many of you as have been baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
 (Galatians 3:26-29).
+The faith by which we are saved is the faith we have to believe and trust God enough to obey Him.
+Works without faith won’t save us, but faith with works will, “But wilt thou know, O vain man, that faith without works is dead?
+Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
+Seest thou how faith wrought with his works, and by works was faith made perfect?”
+(James 2:20-22).

 Commandments and Ordinances